City Council approves brownfield abatement plan for site of proposed downtown hotel

 Fourth Ward Councilwoman Kate Fields was absent from the meeting.

 First proposed at the Sept.
-20, 2017 FCC meeting, the hotel development project aims to bring a 101 guest-room Hilton Garden Inn hotel with a full service restaurant to downtown Flint using the parcels of land located at 352 S. Saginaw St. and at 116 and 126 W. Kearsley St. According to Tim Herman, president of Uptown Reinvestment Corporation and the redeveloper of the project, the hotel would bring opportunity to the city.
+20, 2017 FCC meeting, the hotel development project aims to bring a 101-room Hilton Garden Inn hotel with a full service restaurant to downtown Flint using the parcels of land located at 352 S. Saginaw St. and at 116 and 126 W. Kearsley St. According to Tim Herman, president of Uptown Reinvestment Corporation and the redeveloper of the project, the hotel would bring opportunity to the city.

 He said the hotel would bring roughly 70 new jobs of varying educational and professional requirements, “providing employment opportunities for area-residents and channelling new income and much-needed tax revenue for this community.”